Tag Archives: Toyota

 How Hugg & Hall is Meeting Toyota Standards Through ASEC Certification How Hugg & Hall is Meeting Toyota Standards Through ASEC Certification

-Hugg & Hall is proud to have met the high standards of Toyota in five of their branches and looks forward to successfully attaining ASEC certification at more branches in the future.
+Hugg & Hall is proud to have met Toyota’s high standards in six of our branches!
+We look forward to successfully attaining ASEC certification at more branches in the future.

 Members of the Hugg & Hall OKC branch proudly accepting their ASEC certification

-Members of the Hugg & Hall Oklahoma City branch proudly accepting their ASEC certification.
+Members of the Oklahoma City, OK branch proudly accepting their ASEC certification.

-Members of the Hugg & Hall Fort Smith branch proudly accepting their ASEC certification.
+Members of the Fort Smith, AR branch proudly accepting their ASEC certification.

 How Hugg & Hall is Meeting Toyota Standards Through ASEC Certification

-Members of the Hugg & Hall El Dorado, AR branch proudly accepting their ASEC certification.
+Members of the El Dorado, AR branch proudly accepting their ASEC certification.

-Members of the Hugg & Hall Springdale, AR branch proudly accepting their ASEC certification.
+Members of the Springdale, AR branch proudly accepting their ASEC certification.

 Link

-Toyota has recently launched a new line of electric forklifts.
-These forklifts provide clean, emission-free workspaces and are ideally used for indoor projects and warehouses.
-With five models on their product line, you are sure to find what works best for you.
+Toyota’s electric forklifts provide clean, emission-free workspaces and are ideal for indoor projects and warehouses.
+With seven models on their product line, you are sure to find what works best for you.

 • 3-wheel Electric Forklift